MattMcAdams/CSS-Boilerplate/README.md

 ## Build

 While not necessary, you _can_ customize what ends up in the index.css by adjusting the concatenation build script, or removing/adding any css files to the /src directory.
 The build script only combines the css files into a single index.css, so there are no dependencies.
-I do not plan to use SCSS or create more complicated buids.
+I do not plan to use SCSS or create more complicated builds.

 ## Questions, Concerns, Contact, Etc